theakashshukla/GFPGAN/README.md

 ### Installation

 We now provide a *clean* version of GFPGAN, which does not require customized CUDA extensions. <br>
-If you want to use the original model in our paper, please see [PaperModel.md](PaperModel.md) for installation.
+If you want to use the original model in our paper, please see [PaperModel.md](PaperModel.md) for installation..

 1. Clone repo